Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 ![Status Transitions](../../img/operations/boot_orchestration/bos_v2_status_transitions.png)

-For more information on the BOS operators that act on components to move them from state to state, see [BOS operators](Operators.md)
+For more information on the BOS operators that act on components to move them from state to state, see [BOS operators](Operators.md).
+For a basic high-level summary of what happens during a simple BOS session, see [Simple BOS Session Flow](Simple_BOS_Session_Flow.md).